intuition-dev/intuDocs/site/text/song.md

-'It will lead YOU
-in the right direction'
+INTUITION.DEV, 'It will LEAD you in the right direction'